 The Chief Justice designates certain judicial positions, in locations where there are large Francophone populations, to be bilingual.
-To assess the capabilities of candidates to conduct a trial in French, it is essential that some members of the Committee be bilingual.
-In 2022-23, one Committee member is fluent in both English and French.
+It is important that the Committee's composition reflects the bilingualism of Ontario.
+In 2023-24, three Committee members are fluent in both English and French.